perseusrealdeal/TheTechnologicalTree/README.md

 - Explicit start point placed in main.swift file
 - Explicit app delegate with test bundle
 - Explicit app globals placed in AppGlobals.swift file
-- Top menu with changing title of menu item "Preferences... / Settings..."
-- Preferences\Settings screen with Dark Mode option
 - Localization test schemes for EN and RU as well
 - SwiftLint shell script as a build phase
-- Light-weight logger
-- Software requirements templates
+- Software requirements

 # License MIT

 Copyright © 7531 - 7532 Mikhail Zhigulin of Novosibirsk

-- The year starts from the creation of the world according to a Slavic calendar.
+- The year starts from the creation of the world in the Star temple according to a Slavic calendar.
 - September, the 1st of Slavic year.

 [LICENSE](/LICENSE) for details.